tiam4tt/dotfiles/readme.md

 - **Music Player**: Tauon Music Box

 ## Notes
 - There are 2 styles of waybar to use: bottom & top.
 To choose which bar to use, change the `-s` and `-c` of waybar execution command in `~/.config/hypr/autostart/autostart.conf`.
-Use `hyprctl reload` to apply the change.

 ## Create `change_wallpaper.sh` symbolic link
 ```bash